Visa Tips

 1. Visa Cap and Lottery: The annual limit on H-1B visas can create significant competition among applicants.
 The high demand often exceeds the available slots, resulting in a lottery system to select petitions.
 This can lead to uncertainty and disappointment for qualified professionals who are not selected.

-2. Prevailing Wage Requirements: Employers must ensure that they offer the prevailing wage for the specific occupation and location.
+2. Prevailing Wage Requirements: Employers must ensure they offer the prevailing wage for the specific occupation and location.
 Determining the correct wage can be complex, as it involves considering factors such as the job role, industry standards, and geographical area.
 Failure to comply with prevailing wage requirements can lead to visa denials or legal issues.

 5. Dual Intent and Path to Permanent Residency: The H-1B visa allows for dual intent, meaning that applicants can intend to work temporarily in the U.S. while also pursuing permanent residency (green card) if eligible.
-However, obtaining a green card can be a lengthy and complex process, involving various employment-based or family-based categories.
+However, obtaining a green card can be a lengthy and complex process involving various employment-based or family-based categories.
 Understanding the options and eligibility criteria for transitioning from temporary to permanent status is crucial for long-term planning.

 Conclusion